A Few Good Men (play): Plot

-Markinson tells Kaffee during their covert meeting that Jessup never requested Santiago be transferred.
-According to the defense, Dawson was passed up for promotion because he had given food to a Marine who had been ordered to go without meals.
-The defense presents a favorable picture of Dawson and shows that "code reds" had previously been authorized through Downey.
-On the other hand, Downey claims under cross-examination that he was not present when Dawson allegedly received the "code red" instruction.
-Markinson kills himself before he can testify because he feels guilty about not protecting a Marine under his charge.
+Lt.
+Col. Markinson tells Kaffee, during their secretive covert meeting in Kaffee's car, that the code red order was actually given, then hidden, and that Col. Jessep never requested Santiago be transferred.
+According to the defense, Cpl.
+Dawson was passed up for promotion because he had given food secretly to another Marine who had been on punishment and ordered to go without meals.
+The defense Kaffee now presents is a favorable picture of Dawson and shows that "code reds" had previously been authorized through Pvt.
+Downey.
+On the other hand, Downey claims under oath and cross-examination that he was not present when Dawson allegedly received the "code red" instructions.
+Lt.
+Col. Markinson then kills himself before he can testify because he feels guilty about not protecting a fellow Marine under his charge and being an informer / whistle-blower.

 Kaffee thinks the case has been lost without Markinson's testimony.
 He complains that he fought the case rather than accepting a settlement as he returns home drunk.
-Galloway urges Kaffee to ask Jessup to testify despite the possibility of facing court-martial for defying a superior officer.
+Galloway urges Kaffee to summon and get Jessep to testify on the stand under oath despite the possibility of facing court-martial for defying a superior officer.

-When Kaffee brings up a discrepancy in Jessup's testimony in court at the Washington Navy Yard—that his Marines never disobey orders and that Santiago was to be relocated for his own safety—he is disturbed.
-Jessup spars under Kaffee's interrogation.
-Considering that Jessup had told his men to leave Santiago alone, Kaffee wonders why he was still in danger.
-Jessup, disgusted by Kaffee's behavior, praises the military's contribution to national security as well as his own.
-Finally, Jessup admits with disdain that he gave the "code red" command.
-While attempting to leave the courthouse, Jessup is arrested.
+When Kaffee brings up a discrepancy in Col. Jessep's testimony in court at the court-martial at the Washington Navy Yard—that his Marines never disobey orders and that Santiago was to be relocated for his own safety—he is disturbed.
+Jessep spars under Kaffee's interrogation.
+Considering that Jessep had told his men to leave Santiago alone, Kaffee wonders why he was still in danger.
+Jessep, disgusted by Kaffee's behavior, praises the military's contribution to national security as well as his own.
+Finally, Jessep admits with disdain and intense anger that he really did give the "code red" command.
+Then while attempting to leave the courtroom thinking he's above reproach or questioned, Jessep is then arrested by order of the observing military judges.